nzaupa/FPGA_resonant_converter/ResonantConverterBook/docs/diary/2024_diary.md

 It seems better by taking the zero zone as half plane.
 At least we cover the case phi=0.
 In the end, using regularization, the controller in working with the state-machine in $x$

-8 May - Improve the code for controlling values, now it goes up and down, thanks to ChatGPT:it was enough to manually recognize a button without going through the `posedge`/`negedge`.
+8 May - Improve the code for controlling values, now it goes up and down, thanks to ChatGPT: tip -> it was enough to manually recognize a button without going through the `posedge`/`negedge`.
-Characterization of the sensor for the current in the output of the rectifier:
+Characterization of the sensor for the current in the output of the rectifier: it takes a lot of time.
+Measure are done to first evaluate the curve of the sensor and then to link the sensed value to the digital value.
+When all the chain is known we can compensate for it and show a semi-exact representation.
+The same thing is done for the voltage sensor.
+The current sensor has an offset and it is pretty much linear.
+Instead, the voltage sensor seems to have a slight distortion.

+9 May - While testing the current sensor, the characteristic current-voltage remains constant; what does not remain constant in the HEX lecture in the FPGA.
+It changes every time...
+I have no idea of the reason.
+It has been a long day.
+The test for the output sensor have been done by connecting the power supply directly to the rectifier, without using the bridge.
+Many things have been done
+ - on the current sensor, change the OPAMP from follower to differential: connect the ground to the Vref point.
+In this way we are removing the offset and we have a wider range for the current.
+With the current resistor we can read up to 20A more or less.
+ - on the voltage sensor I decrease the range of the input by changing the resistor of the voltage divider from 120 to 180 Ohm.
+We can go up to 60V before the input of the ACPL reaches the limit value of 200mV.
+ - input/output curves have been obtained.
+   - voltage: it is linear, but the ACPL seems to have a gain of 4.65 instead of 8.2 (from datasheet).
+The slop of the line is more or less 3
+   - current: now it is linear, without the differential-opamp it seems that the turn ratio N was 0.5 but indeed it is 1.
+The inclination of the interpolating line is more or less 15.
+Now, also the displays showing the decimal value are working.
+The wire connecting the blocks was not declared, but also I had a module doing the job `num2seg` that was not used.
+We could tune in a finer way the sensor.
+Now it is not that bad, we have an error in the order of 0.2A and 2-7V (higher with higher voltage).

+10 May - First thing in the morning... wake up late so that I can not go to the swimming pool :|.
+Apart from the jokes, I've connected back the H-bridge and all is still working.
+I had the $22.8\;\Omega$ load connected, I've been able to go down until 500mA more or less at the output with $\varphi=50$.
+We can clearly see that also at the resonance the waveform is no more sinusoidal since the quality factor is low.